Hong Kong protesters call for vigils after student dies | DW | 08.11.2019

 Fatalities have been rare during the protests despite heavy-handed tactics from police and zealous actions by protesters.

-The long-running protests were triggered by a now-shelved extradition bill to mainland China, but have extended todemands for direct elections and an independent investigation into alleged police brutality.
+The long-running protests were triggered by a now-shelved bill allowing extradition to mainland China, but have extended to demands for direct elections and an independent investigation into reported police brutality.

 aw/rt (AFP, AP, dpa)